julianasantimaria/julianasantimaria/README.md

 👩🏼‍💻 I'm Data Engineering Specialist, with a love for technology development.

-👩🏼‍🎓 Degree in Electrical Engineering and Systems Analisys and Development.
+👩🏼‍🎓 Degree in Electrical Engineering and Systems Analisys and Development.<br/>
+   Specialist: Python

 💻 Seniority in Technologies: Python, R, PL.SQL, PowerQuery and Dax.<br/> In avance: C++, Julia, Java and Spark.